rflynn523/Portfolio/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Publishes the new changes to the live website.
+This command pushes the necessary changes to the gh-pages branch, no need to push directly to gh-pages.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**